24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 24/7 Emergency Response Active

-Mold Remediation in Cedar Rapids, IA — IICRC S520 Certified
+Mold Remediation in Cedar Rapids, IA — Following IICRC S520 Protocols

 Containment, controlled removal, HEPA filtration, and antimicrobial treatment.
 We remediate mold the right way — so it doesn't come back.